com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework.md

   `cask.Response` if you want further customization: response code, headers, etc.

-- Your function can tale an optional `cask.Request`, which exposes the entire incoming HTTP request if necessary.
+- Your function can take an optional `cask.Request`, which exposes the entire incoming HTTP request if necessary.
 In the above example, we use it to read the request body into a string and return it reversed.